hermonochy/Rescueland/The Planet File.md

 Atmosphere: Oxygen 60%, Nitrogen 30%, Methane 10%

 General: The weakest of the three Fil planets, Filna is defenseless and relies on Filto for protection.
+It produces civilian goods for the system.